camsys/applymyride/README.md

 Applymyride
 ================

-although the app doesn't use ruby, build process requires haml rubygem installed.
+although the app doesn't use ruby, build process requires haml rubygem installed. (works with ruby version 2.2.2)

 You may need to install node.js first.